 Last Updated on

-Santa Fe and Taos are certainly two of New Mexico’s biggest tourist attractions, and for good reason.
+Santa Fe and Taos are certainly two of the biggest tourist attractions in New Mexico, and for good reason.
 Both locales offer Northern New Mexican architecture, cuisine, galleries, museums and rather stunning surrounds.
 However, the drive between these two attractions on the National Scenic Byway known as the High Road to Taos deserves special mention.

 Driving the High Road to Taos makes for a worthwhile journey, complete with mountain views and charming towns and villages along the way.
 This is indeed one of the best day trips from Santa Fe and is rather beautiful coming from Taos as well.

 Need more of the Land of Enchantment?
 See our article on 20 things to do in New Mexico.
-From quirky and historical to iconic and majestical, New Mexico is certainly loaded with attractions.
+From quirky and historical to iconic and majestic, New Mexico is certainly loaded with attractions.

 NOTE: Many sources claim this route begins just east of Española; the High Road to Taos begins east of Pojoaque on NM Route 503 and continues from there.
 See High Road to Taos Directions below.